oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_limits_limit_definition_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Reflects if the GetResourceAvailability API is supported for this limit or not.
-If not, the API will return an empty JSON response.</div>
+                                            <div>Reflects whether or not the GetResourceAvailability API is supported for this limit.
+If not, the API returns an empty JSON response.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">True</div>